Todochris/CheatSheets/Programming/Bash CheatSheet.md

 | grep [regex] files | search for regex in files
 | grep -r [regex] dir | search recursively for regex in dir
 | `command | grep [regex]` | search in the output of command using regex
-| find ~ -name 'name' | search for all instances of name under the ~ directory (put the name of the file or globbing pattern between simple quotes)
+| find ~ -name "globing_pattern" | search for all instances of name under the ~ directory using globing pattern
+| find . -type f -name "*.log" | find all the files with the extension .log in the current directory
+| find . -type f -name "*.log" -exec rm -f {} \; | find all the files with the extension .log in the current directory and delete them
+| sudo updatedb | update the Linux Database (used by the locate command)
-| locate [file]   | find all instances of file using the Linux Database (more of a system admin utility, needs to be updated with `sudo updatedb` before using it)
+| locate [file]   | find all instances of file using the Linux Database
 | compgen -c    | list all commands available in the terminal

 ## System Info